Acts 2:32-39 (KJV)

 Philippians 3:5-7 NIV

 Whether we witness like Paul, Peter, or the woman at the well, every follower of Christ has a job to play in sharing the gospel with others.
-After the woman at the well departed to go tell her entire community about Jesus, he encouraged his disciples to follow her example and to share the gospel of salvation with the world.
-He said, “the harvest is great, but the laborers are few.”
-He encouraged them to pray that more laborers would enter the field to help with the harvest of souls.
+After the woman at the well departed to go tell her entire community about Jesus, Jesus encouraged his disciples to follow her example and to share the gospel of salvation with the world.
+Jesus said, “the harvest is great, but the laborers are few.”
+He encouraged his disciples to pray that more laborers would enter the field to share the good news of Jesus with the lost.

 A Risen Savior

 Throughout the New Testament, the resurrection of Jesus from the grave was a key miracle and evidence that the apostles pointed to when witnessing the gospel to unbelievers.
 There were hundreds of living witnesses who saw the resurrected Jesus.
-The fact that Jesus resurrected from the grave formed an important basis for explaining his power and the authenticity of the gospel.
+The fact that Jesus resurrected from the grave formed an important basis for explaining Christ’s power and the authenticity of the gospel he had taught.

-We can share the same story today, the evidence of the resurrection of Jesus that can be presented is still strong and powerful.
+We can share the same story today, the evidence of the resurrection of Jesus is still strong and powerful.
 The New Testament was written by at least eight different men, each who were witnesses of Jesus after his resurrection.
-Besides the bible there are at least eight non-Christian writers who lived in the first century who wrote about Jesus, the first generation of Christians, and the existence of professed eyewitnesses of his resurrection.
-This is just a sample of the evidence of the resurrection of Jesus available to us.
+Besides the bible, there are at least eight non-Christian writers who lived in the first century who wrote about Jesus, the first generation of Christians, and the existence of professed eyewitnesses of his resurrection.

-Besides the strong evidence of the resurrection of Jesus, we have our own personal experience and witness of Jesus.
-He told his disciples, because I live, ye shall also live.
-(John 14:19)
+Besides the strong evidence of the resurrection of Jesus, we have our own personal experience which we can draw on as a witness of Jesus.

 You Are The Light of the World